winningday/ChaDDy/README.md

     os.environ["LANGCHAIN_API_KEY"] = os.getenv("LANGCHAIN_API_KEY"))
     ```
 4. We tried to prevent prompt-injection by copying the text with quadruple single-quotes, and triggering keywords that will
 sys.exit.
-It's not super robust, but it seems to quit it if user asks non-related questions.
+It's not super robust, but it seems to quit it if user asks non-related questions, although occasinally it wants to quit even if a question is related to the PDF.
+So we put in a Flags class in place that gets triggered whenever it thinks the person isn't asking questions related to the PDF (through method flags.raises()).
+The system allows 3 flags before it sys.exit.
 One can try other methods, as well as coming up with more robust prompts.
-Or setting up more attack detections.
-Furthermore, right now the program quits the first time a user asks something unrelated to the PDF.
-We could build some leniency and create a global variable called penalties that raises a flag (penalties += 1) each time the user asks unrelated questions, and eventually if we get 3 or more it raises a sys.exit.
+Or setting up more attack detections, but it's working decently so far.
 5. Implement RAG by embedding in vector database, as there is a token-size limit right now, so can only work on small PDFs

 ## Testing the Code: